KishoreVB70/Lottery-Tutorial/README.md

 - Then we have the join function which is payable and can only be accessed if there is an active lottery(`onlyIfOpen`)
 - First, we have a require statement to check if the user has sent the right amount
 - Then we perform a check to see if the user is already entered in the lottery
-- We have employed a simple for loop which iterated over the `players` array and checks if the caller is already a part of it
-- If the caller is already in the array, then the function call is reverted by the custom error
-- If not, the player is added to the array
+- We have employed a simple for loop which iterated over the `players` array and checks if the caller is already a part of it.
+If the caller is already in the array, then the function call is reverted by the custom error.
+If not, the player is added to the array
----

 ```solidity
     function requestRandomness() external onlyOwner onlyIfOpen{
         latestRandomizingBlock = block.number;